markspl/devops-gitlab-dind/README.md

 - `docker-compose up -d`
 - Wait `gitlabweb` container fully booting up.
  - Reload `http://localhost:8080` until it asks you to..
  - Change password.
 Change password to which you easily remember, for example `1234567890`.
 These login information will be used when pushing the project on local Gitlab web server.
+Username is `root`.
 - Upload repository with command `./create-gitlab-project.sh`.
 This uploads the project on local Gitlab server.

 >**NOTE (Windows):**